Music & Light Symbiosis no. 3

 Andrew Wiles Building, Mathematical Institute, University of Oxford, OX2 6GG

-A unique collaboration between light sculptor Katharine Beaugié and international concert harpsichordist Medea Bindewald, combining the patterns made by water and light with the sound of harpsichord music in a mathematical environment.
+A unique collaboration between light sculptor Katharine Beaugié and international concert harpsichordist Medea Bindewald, combining the live, spontaneously made patterns of water and light with the sound of harpsichord music in a mathematical environment.

 The programme of music for harpsichord and water: